Traves-Theberge/Migmaq_Foundation/README.md

 ```
-## Access documentaion page
+## Access Documentaion

-- Enter in the browser after the .com/
+- Enter in the browser { no direct ui link to DOCS currently )

 ``` /documentation.html  ```